SoftwareDefinedBuildings/upmu-plotter/README.md

 s3ui package
 ============
+The "upmu-plotter" repository contains the "s3ui" package along with an example of how to use it.

-This package defines the "s3plot" template, which contains a graphing utility that can be included in a Meteor application.
-Multiple graphs can be inserted into the same web page and will act independently of one another.
+The "s3ui" package defines the "s3plot" template, which contains a graphing utility that can be included in a Meteor application.
+Multiple instances of "s3plot" can be inserted into the same web page and will act independently of one another.

 Instantiating a Graph
 ---------------------